bjhaliw/FitnessAppJavaFX/README.md

 Fitness App with Java FX GUI

 Current Features:
+- Command line interaction with multiple menus
 - Save/Load current and past workouts
+- Save/Load list containing all possible exercises by muscle groups
-- Manipulate current/past workouts
+- Manipulate current/past workouts to add/remove/edit exercises performed
-- Create and delete exercises
+- Manipulate exercise list to add/remove/edit exercises to be performed
 - View statistics such as max weight, reps, volume, one rep max for an exercise

 In-Work Features: